The Pearl District

 In The Pearl District you can expect to find glorious Pearl lofts, spacious townhomes and high rise Condo’s with breathtaking views.
 Many decaying industrial warehouses in downtown Portland in The Pearl were converted into luxurious properties within the last decade.
 You won’t find many streets lined with single family residential homes as you would find in most other Portland neighborhoods.
 A Portland Oregon Relocation into the Pearl district, can be a bit spendy, but families from around the US move to Portland to live in the Pearl.
 The average sale price for property in The Pearl District is around $619,000 and average year built is around 1991 with an average square ft. of 1280.

-View all condo’s for sale in The Pearl District on this huge Portland Real Estate map
+View all condo’s The Pearl District on this huge Portland Real Estate map

 The Pearl district is located just north of downtown Portland between West Burnside Street on the south, the Willamette River on the north, NW Broadway on the east and the Interstate 405 freeway on the west.